Mathmos Telstar Lava Lamp

 Mathmos created the biggest lava lamp in the world as part of their 50th birthday celebrations in 2013.
 A 120 litre giant lava lamp for the Festival Hall in the South Bank Centre, London.

 Edward Craven-Walker: “If you buy my lamp, you won’t need drugs… I think it will always be popular.
 It’s like the cycle of life.
 It grows, breaks up, falls down and then starts all over again”.

 Lamps in the movies!

-A lava lamp appears in the 1970 erotic Sci-Fi comedy The Curious Female.
+A lava lamp appears in the 1970 Sci-Fi comedy The Curious Female.
 Starring Angelique Pettyjohn, Charlene Jones and Bunny Allister.